aikubo/aikubo.github.io/src/resume/Experience/glade.md

 start: "JUNE 2017"
 finish: "DECEMBER 2017"
 order: "3"
+about: "Using computational models to explore volcanic flows at high and low Reynolds numbers, from complex Finite Volume models to simple parameterized models."
 ---

-Using computational models to explore volcanic flows at high and low Reynolds numbers, from complex Finite Volume models to simple parameterized models.